 7 Winter Health + Wellness Tips for Seniors

-- Get your flu shot: Adults over 65 are at high risk for experiencing serious health complications due to the flu.
+Adults over 65 are at high risk for experiencing serious health complications from the flu.
 Be sure to get your flu shot every year.
 The vaccine is safe, will not make you sick and can reduce the risk of getting the flu by up to 60 percent.
-Also be aware of flu symptoms and when to see your doctor.
+Be aware of flu symptoms and when to see your doctor.

 - Chair yoga.
-If your mobility is limited, chair yoga is a wonderful option.
+Chair yoga is a wonderful option if you have limited mobility.
 It provides the same benefits of traditional yoga – increased circulation, flexibility, muscle tone and respiration – without the tricky poses that could cause injury.

 - Stretching.
 Joints and muscles will quickly get stiff and achy if they are not taken care of properly.
 Stretching keeps your whole body limber and flexible, making it less prone to pain and damage.
 Make time for 15-20 minutes of full body stretching every day.